marcelloraffaele/marcelloraffaele.github.io/_posts/2021-04-03-google-cloud-storage-integration-with-camel.markdown

 # Conclusion
 This article wants to quickly explain how to use the camel google storage component for a simple use case but also to demonstrate the power of opensource software and contribution.
 I am proud to have made my contribution to the Camel project.
 By developing this component I was able to solve my need (to integrate my applications with Google Cloud Storage) but also to share my work with the community that will be able to reuse the component and maybe, why not, even improve it.
 I also had the opportunity to study more closely the structure of the project, the best practices and standards they adopt and collaborate with the people involved in developing the project.
-I think that is not possible to study these things from books but it's only possible though experience.
+I think that is not possible to study these things from books but it's only possible through experience.
 For this reason I highly recommend collaborating in opensource projects.

 # Resources
 If you want to learn more: